dywisor/roverlay/doc/rst/usage.rst

 This is your best bet if the remote is a repository but does not offer rsync access.
 Basic digest verification is supported (MD5).
 The remote has to have a package list file, typically named *PACKAGES*, with a special syntax (debian control file syntax).
+Syncing is retried up to 3 times, for example if a connection timeout occurs or a remote file disappears after reading the package list file.

 A package list example,
 excerpt from `omegahat's PACKAGES file`_ (as of Aug 2012):